nguyenngockhank/nguyenngockhank.github.io/notes/terms/principles.md

 ::: quote
 *The code that implements high-level policy should not depend on the code that implements low-level details.
 Rather, details should depend on policies.*
 :::

+## Document Your Code

+Try writing a program, leaving it alone for six months, and come back to modify it.
+You'll be glad you documented your program instead of having to pour over every function to remember how it works.
+Work on a coding team?
+Don't frustrate your fellow developers by forcing them to decipher your syntax.

 ## Component Principles